-Fold fabric in half and transfer the pattern to the fabric.
+Fold the fabric in half and transfer the pattern to the fabric.
 Mark the center of the flower (we will need it later).
 Mark also the top middle of every petal.

-2. And why not make a pillow even more exclusive, decorating one side with an interesting embroidery?
+2. And why not make a pillow even more exclusive, decorating one side with interesting embroidery?
 If you plan to embroider the pillow mark also the points which will be the centers of future embroidery.

 I had in my collection plenty of Halloween designs but if you don’t have any go to this website where you can get free designs every week.

 Thinking about buying an embroidery machine?
 Here is the list of best sellers from Amazon.

 The designs I choose are quite cute and not too scary, I think.
 I don’t want my pillow to haunt my couch after all.